Natarsha Belling

-Natarsha Belling (born 29 May 1970) is an Australian journalist.
+Natarsha Belling (born 29 May 1970) is an Australian journalist, television and radio presenter.

+Belling currently presents Seven's National News at Noon.

 Belling has previously worked at Network 10 as a television presenter, news presenter and reporter.
 She spent over two decades with the company until being made redundant in August 2020.

 Early life and education

 Belling was born and raised in Mudgee in the Orana region of New South Wales.
 She often visits the town with her family and has philanthropic connections with the region.

 She was a boarder at St Vincent's College, Potts Point in Sydney.

 Belling attended Charles Sturt University in Bathurst, New South Wales and graduated with a Bachelor of Arts (Communications) degree.

 Career

 Prior to joining Network 10, Belling was a reporter with Prime Television in Orange, New South Wales, and was a presenter with the Australian Broadcasting Corporation in Darwin.
 She then joined 10, originally as a medical reporter.

 Network 10

 In 2007, Belling became the national presenter of 10 Morning News, replacing Tracey Spicer.
 She read the news on Wednesdays to Fridays (with Ron Wilson presenting on Mondays and Tuesdays).
 From May 2009 through to 2012, Belling presented the bulletin from Monday to Wednesday.
 Belling was also a fill-in co-host for Kim Watkins on Ten's former morning show 9am with David and Kim.

 Also in May 2009, Belling replaced Bill Woods on 10 Weekend News, upon returning from maternity leave.